lomnom/Sieve/README.md

 # Sieve, an effecient prime generator
 This project implements a concurrent segmented sieve of erathosthenes in c++.
 It also implements a python interface for it.
+The c++ implementation takes 2.9s to find all primes up to 1000000000 on an intel i7.

 ## Building
 The c++ implementation can directly be used by including the `Sieve.hpp` header file (c++17).